weixian-zhang/Fuzzie/README.md

 * Fuzzie uses port 50001
   fuzzer engine listens on http://localhost:50001 serving requests from webview
 * Fuzzie uses sqlite internally to store all data, when upgrading to a newer extension version, previous data will not be retained
+* On the very first launch, Fuzzie can take up to 10 - 12 secs to start up due to data loading

 ### Launching Fuzzie